akalongman/laravel-multilang/README.md

 php artisan migrate
 ```

-Also if you want change locale depending on url (like site.com/en/your-routes)
+Also if you want automatically change locale depending on url (like site.com/en/your-routes)
 you must add middleware in app/Http/Kernel.php

 I suggest add multilang after CheckForMaintenanceMode middleware